-The software giant is making this move to get more developers to code on any platform but using Windows as their main tool.
-For this to happen, Microsoft has partnered with the guys behind the Ubuntu Linux, Canonical, to expand the command line tool set in Windows 10.
+You can now run Linux distributions, such as Ubuntu, alongside Windows 10.
+Microsoft is making the move to get more developers to code on any platform but using Windows 10 as their main tool.
+However, for this to happen, the company has partnered with the guys behind the Ubuntu Linux, Canonical, to expand the command line tool set in Windows 10.

-In this guide, I’ll walk you through the steps to install native Bash commands on your Windows 10 build 14316 and later.
+In this guide, I’ll walk you through the steps to install Ubuntu on Windows 10.

-On Windows Features, check the Windows Subsystem for Linux (Beta) option.
+On Windows Features, check the Windows Subsystem for Linux option.

-Now you can start using the Bash tools in Windows 10, including Git, Ruby, Python, grep, awk, sed, and many more tools.
+Once you complete the steps, you can start using the Linux terminal on Windows 10 to access apps, such as Git, Ruby, Python, grep, awk, sed, and many more tools.
 For commands reference, you can use this Microsoft documentation page.